 This process is not available for Academic Medical Centers.
-This process is not available where a student has alleged that an employee sexually harassed the student.

 The decision-maker will attempt to meet separately with the Complainant and the Respondent to review the alleged policy violations, the investigative report, and evidence provided by the Parties.
 At any time prior to a final determination being rendered, either Party may request that the Formal Complaint shift to the Hearing Panel Resolution Process.